ravikant143/ravi/README.md

 ---

-## 📝 Submission Steps [ Non adherence this will cause disqualification ]
+## 📝 Submission Steps [ Non adherence to this will cause disqualification ]
 1. **Clone** the repository to your local machine.
 2. **Create a new branch** from the `main` branch. **Do not** push code directly to `main`.
 3. **Implement** the required features inside the `src/` directory.